 - Immediately start scrambling the mixture

-- Cook for about 6 to 8 minutes, season and eat!
+- Cook for about 6 to 8 minutes, season and serve.

-With a bit of salt and pepper added to it, it took on a really powerful umami-like flavor, which made me want more.
-After my first taste test (and taking a few photos), I immediately whipped up a second batch.
+With a bit of salt and pepper added to it, it took on a really powerful umami-like flavor, which made us want more.
+After our first taste test (and taking a few photos), we immediately whipped up a second batch.
 Enough said.

 Right now, the VeganEgg is available at Amazon nationwide.
 No word on why Whole Foods hasn't yet picked it up for nationwide distribution, but we've seen it at a few smaller local organic and co-op grocery stores.